wishsagarks/KIITMUN21/README.md

 This repository contains all the files and documents required to run the website for future KIIT MUN.

-The Dev Branch is attached to the  `/dev` route.
+The Dev Branch is attached to the  `/dev` route endpoint.
-The Main Branch is attached to `/` route.
+The Main Branch is attached to `/` route endpoint.

 Deployment of the codes on the FTP server is automated using **GitHub Actions**.